nimitpattanasri/mlxai.github.io/_posts/2017-01-03-finding-distances-between-data-points-with-numpy.md

 ---

 Second, the exercise challenges us to implement with one for-loop.
 Instead of finding one distance at a time, find ones between each test data point and all training data points.
-The trick is boiled down into one broadcast `self.X_train - X[i,:]`.
+The trick is boiled down into one broadcast `X[i,:] - self.X_train`.

 {% highlight python %}
 def compute_distances_one_loop(self, X):